L3gomancer/ImageMagickVisRef/README.md

 ---

 Tips:
-Convert a PNG to GIF before cropping to see the whitespace that PNGs hide.
+To see the whitespace that PNGs hide, convert it to GIF before cropping.
 Pad the output to 3 digits with `%03d`, up to 999.
-Pad more if more than 10 by 10 tiles in a sheet.
+Pad more if there will be more than 10 by 10 tiles in a sheet.
 Remember Bash tricks when selecting input images, globs, wildcards, ranges, expansions.